-- A. In the onsite JD Program, each letter-graded course is considered a separate, closed, and completed event, including courses longer than one semester.
+A. In the onsite JD Program, each letter-graded course is considered a separate, closed, and completed event, including courses longer than one semester.
 To calculate a course grade, the School multiplies each exam grade (usually for a midterm or a final examination, but also for an assignment or other graded activity) by its relative weight to the overall grade.
-For courses of one semester duration without a mid-term or other grading factor, the entire course grade is determined by the grade on the final examination. - B. In the Hybrid JD Program, each letter-graded course is considered a separate, closed, and completed event.
+For courses of one semester duration without a mid-term or other grading factor, the entire course grade is determined by the grade on the final examination.

+- B. In the Hybrid JD Program, each letter-graded course is considered a separate, closed, and completed event.
 The majority of HJD courses are one semester in length.
 To calculate a course grade, the School multiplies each exam grade (usually for a midterm and/or a final exam, but also for any other graded assignment, discussion, and/or activity) by its relative weight to the overall grade. - 1.
 No assignments will be accepted once the final examination period begins, unless otherwise authorized by the Dean or Associate Dean. - In addition, as set forth in Canvas on the "Home" page of each course as well as in each course syllabus, a student's final course grade may be lowered by up to two steps based on a student's preparation for and engagement in a course and the timely completion of all required assignments.
-Specifically, each course syllabus provides as follows (italics added): Grading grades may be lowered by up to two steps based on a student's preparation for and engagement in this course and timely completion of all required assignments.
+Specifically, each course syllabus provides as follows (italics added): Grading

+Students will receive a letter grade in this course based on their performance on [defined graded event(s)].
+Students are required to complete all ungraded assignments in a timely fashion.
+Final grades may be lowered by up to two steps based on a student's preparation for and engagement in this course and timely completion of all required assignments.
 Specifically, this means that a student's course grade may be reduced either one or two steps depending on the number of missing, late, or incomplete assignments a student has accumulated over the course of the semester.
 (For example, a grade of B may be reduced to either a B- or C+; a grade of C+ may be reduced to either a C or C-.)
 See "Assignment Information" below for further details.